SamLingle/D3-Data-Jounalism/README.md

 [Factfinder data](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml)

 A csv containing 56 rows and 16 columns that describes the overall rankings and averages of a U.S. state or territory according to the U.S. Census Bureau.
   * MOE in this case stands for [Margin of Error](https://www.statisticshowto.datasciencecentral.com/probability-and-statistics/hypothesis-testing/margin-of-error/), the range of values below and above the sample statistic in a confidence interval.
+  2. Format and Test the Data

 ## How to Run
+ * Clone or download files from the green button in the top right corner of the github repo.
+ * Open the index.html file to deploy the webpage.